SharanKalyan/MTC-Digitization/README.md

 This project demonstrates how simple tools, when designed correctly, can bring real operational clarity to small businesses.

-It’s not about building complex systems — it’s about solving the right problem, in the right way, for the right user.
+It’s not about building complex systems, it’s about solving the right problem, in the right way, for the right user.